 File a request to have something fixed in your room or in any other area of the building.
 If the problem you want to report requires emergency attention, please notify the security desk or call the office at 856-225-6471 and submit an online request.

 View the fire safety information for the residence hall building you are currently assigned to.

 Laundry is included in the cost of housing at Rutgers-Camden!
 Find out how to set up and use your account.

 Learn about the University Lock-out policy, and the procedure to follow!

 Learn how to get mail and packages shipped to you on campus!

 Reach the ResNet Networking website to register your computer and get internet access in your room.

 Find electronic versions of our housing contracts, information regarding important deadlines, and costs for on-campus living.

 Link directly to your student account log-in page to review your term bill.

-Answers to all your questions about your meal plan and RU Express.
+Answers to all your questions about your meal plan from Gourmet Dining.